 Hike the Ehukai Pillbox trail.

 The Ehukai Pillbox Hike, also called Sunset Pillbox Hike, is a 2.3-mile moderate trail that takes you to two World War II-era pillboxes.
-Although this trail can be steep at times, the pillboxes provide stunning views of the North Shore.
-Plus, they’re one of the most beautiful places to watch the sunset on Oahu.
+Although steep at times, the summit provides stunning views of the North Shore.
+Plus, it’s one of the most beautiful places to watch the sunset on Oahu!

 In fact, this hike begins behind Sunset Elementary School, so you should be able to see the Banzai Pipeline and other parts of the coast from the top!
 It only takes about 20 minutes to reach the first pillbox or approximately 1.5 hours to reach both pillboxes and return.

-Like with most hiking trails in Oahu, Ehukai gets pretty slippery and muddy when it rains.
-With this in mind, it’s probably best to save this trail for a dry day!
+Like most hiking trails in Oahu, Ehukai gets pretty slippery and muddy when it rains.
+With this in mind, saving this trail for a dry day is probably best!
 As an additional precaution, we highly recommend wearing hiking shoes with solid traction during your trek.